 Notice and request for comments.

-In accordance with the Paperwork Reduction Act of 1995, the Bureau of Land Management (BLM) requests the Office of Management and Budget (OMB) to extend an existing approval to collect certain information from recreation visitors to areas of the public lands and related waters where we require special recreation permits.
-BLM uses Form 2930-1, Special Recreation Application and Permit, to collect this information.
+In accordance with the Paperwork Reduction Act of 1995, the Bureau of Land Management (BLM) is requesting the Office of Management and Budget (OMB) to extend an existing approval to collect certain information from recreation visitors to areas of the public lands and related waters, where we require special recreation permits.
+BLM uses Form 8370-1, Special Recreation Application and Permit, to collect this information.
 This information allows the BLM to authorize requested recreation use and determine appropriate fees.
 BLM will also use the information to tabulate recreation use data for the annual Federal Recreation Fee Report as required by the Land and Water Conservation Act.

 You may mail comments to: Bureau of Land Management, (WO-630), Eastern States Office, 7450 Boston Blvd., Springfield, Virginia 22153.